"Sally, come quick to the Anatomy Building."

 river, 75 miles from Lodz.
 The forces of war played against us.
 During

-the summer months, Biebow sent the remaining eighty thousand Jews
+the summer months, Biebow sent the remaining eighty thousand Jews from

-were neatly collected in Auschwitz and sent to German hausfraus.
+collected in Auschwitz and sent to German hausfraus.
 "Let's

-go to the railroad station," I pleaded with my mother, who was
+go to the railroad station," I pleaded with my mother, who was the

-have started their Actions and they will remove us by force."
+started their Actions and they will remove us by force."

 My mother, barely five feet tall, didn't agree with me, nor did she believe